pymc-devs/video-timestamps/videos-list/31-sayam.md

 https://github.com/pymc-devs/video-timestamps

 Speaker bio:
 Sayam Kumar is a Computer Science undergraduate student at IIIT Sri City, India.
 He loves to travel and study maths in his free time.
 He also finds Bayesian statistics super awesome.
-He was a Google Summer of Code student with NumFOCUS community and contributed towards adding Variational Inference methods to PyMC4.
+He was a Google Summer of Code student with NumFOCUS community and contributed towards adding Variational Inference methods to PyMC.

 Speaker info:
 -Twitter: https://twitter.com/sayamkumar753